-Close can support adding your business name as your Caller ID (CNAM) in certain instances.
+Close can support adding your business name as your Caller ID (CNAM), which is only supported by carriers in the United States.
 We would be required to gather your business information to submit to our carrier for approval.
-If you are interested in this, please reach out to email@example.com to learn more.
+If you are interested in this, please reach out to firstname.lastname@example.org to learn more.

 At this time Close will not automatically change the Caller ID based on the lead you're trying to reach -- for example, calling UK leads with a UK number and calling US leads with a US number.
 You need to manually switch the Caller ID as shown above.